Jup1er/Philosophy/README.md

-# Philosophy
+# Jingxuan Li — Philosophy Writing

-A collection of academic writings in philosophy
+This repository collects my academic writings in philosophy, covering topics from early modern thought to philosophy of science.